-Understanding and Transforming the Medical Industrial Complex Part 2: Climate and Disability Justice Edition
+Understanding and Transforming the Medical Industrial Complex: Climate and Disability Justice Edition

 Series Overview

-Join us for the Health Justice Commons' Spring Series starting March 13th, 2025!
+Join us for the Health Justice Commons' Spring Political Education Series starting April 9th, 2026!

-Therefore, now, as never before, is a time to dream boldly, build our communities’ capacity, summon new coalitions, and create the alternatives we need.
+Even though it is scary, now is a time to turn towards one another, dream boldly, build our communities’ capacity, summon new coalitions, and continue to demand and build the world we deserve.

 HJC’s Spring Pol Ed Series brings together disabled communities and leaders with healthcare workers, healers, birth workers, med and nursing students, climate justice organizers, artists, academics, and compassionate dreamers to learn together, build power and resistance, get new concepts and tools, and be better prepared for action.
 If this resonates for you, please join us.
 Our doors and hearts are open and you are essential to our communities in these times!

-Health Justice Commons’ work centers three main approaches:
+Health Justice Commons’ work centers three main approaches to understand and critique the Medical Industrial Complex (MIC) historically and currently:

 • An intersectional social justice lens with a deep grounding in and commitment to Disability and Climate Justice